tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 * The profile of a member with friends-of-friends profile can be viewed by their friends' friends as well as their friends.
 * The feed of a member with friends-of-friends feed can be viewed by their friends' friends as well as their friends.
 * Member can reset their password by email.
+* Member can invite someone to join via email.
 * Member can find friends by their friend's email address.
 * Member can find friends using their address book.